 Portfolio Turnover.
 The Global Portfolio pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Global Portfolio's, and therefore the Global Fund's, performance.
-During the most recent fiscal year, the Global Portfolio's portfolio turnover rate was 16% of the average value of its portfolio.
+During the most recent fiscal year, the Global Portfolio's portfolio turnover rate was 34% of the average value of its portfolio.

 The Global Fund is a diversified fund that invests all of its investable assets in the Global Portfolio, a series of Kinetics Portfolios Trust.
 Under normal circumstances, the Global Portfolio invests at least 65% of its net assets plus any borrowings for investment purposes in common stocks, exchange-traded funds ("ETFs"), convertible securities, warrants and other equity securities having the characteristics of common stocks (such as American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs") and International Depositary Receipts ("IDRs")) of foreign and U.S. companies listed on publicly traded exchanges.
-At least 40% of the Global Portfolio's net assets will be invested in companies located outside the United States.
-The Global Portfolio will at all times have exposure to at least three (3) countries, which may include the United States.
+At least 40% of the Global Portfolio will at all times have exposure to at least three (3) countries, which may include the United States.
 The Global Portfolio may also purchase and write options for hedging purposes and/or direct investment and invest in participatory notes (commonly known as "P-notes") to take positions in certain foreign securities.